top of page

 My Career:

 I work for a nonprofit dedicated to the research and practice of executive function strategies, called ResearchILD.
-I serve as an executive function curriculum designer, professional development trainer, and educational specialist.
-I contribute to their SMARTS curriculum development and instructional design for the student-facing curriculum.
-I provide training and coaching to school staff and clinicians to implement their SMARTS program.
-As an Educational Specialist, I work with students of all ages who struggle with learning, attention, and executive function challenges.
+I serve as the director of Executive Function Coaching, and I design and lead professional development and trainings focused on ADHD, focus, motivation, procrastination, and emotional agility.
+I contribute to our SMARTS curriculum development team and ran our pilot for a new curriculum tailored to middle school students.
+I provide training and coaching to school staff and clinicians to implement the SMARTS program.
+I work with people of all ages who struggle with learning, attention, and executive function challenges.
 I provide specialized instruction and empowerment coaching in the areas of behavior regulation, academic goal-setting, and executive function strategies.
 My work is driven by my passion for the neuroscience behind how our brains process expectations, reality, and actions.
+As leader of our Executive Function and Equity Fellowship, I am committed to equipping students with self-understanding and strategies to navigate systems of oppression.

 My Education: